ilyavyakovlev/datashakereviewsapi/README.md

-# datashakereviewsapi: python API to DATASHAKE reviews
+# datashakereviewsapi: python API-wrapper to DATASHAKE reviews

-Python API to DATASHAKE reviews (https://www.datashake.com/review-scraper-api) This module makes it easier to schedule jobs and fetch the results Official web API documentation: https://api.datashake.com/#reviews You need to have datashake API key to use this module
+Python API-wrapper for DATASHAKE reviews API (https://www.datashake.com/review-scraper-api) This module makes it easier to schedule jobs and fetch the results Official web API documentation: https://api.datashake.com/#reviews You need to have datashake API key to use this module